Keenwawa/slate/source/includes/orders.md

 Parameter | Required | Description
 --------- | ------- | -----------
-unlock_code | no | An alphanumeric code that will be used to open a pickup device.
+unlock_code | no | A numeric code that will be used to open a pickup device.
 If present on the order, the pickup device will be locked and require the code entered in order to open.

 <!---
   last_cubbied_at | Timestamp that is updated every time an order is placed in a pickup location.